 Close by is Wat Traimit, a generally nice but unremarkable temple but it is what is inside that is worth seeing.
 The worlds largest solid gold Buddha statue.
 This alone makes the short pilgrimage to the complex more than worth it, but it is also worth setting extra time aside to visit the Yeowarat Heritage Centre inside the same complex to get a deeper glimpse into the history, the culture and the people of Bangkok’s Chinatown.

-Perhaps Chinatown’s biggest draw is its nightlife, which is when the area really explodes into life.
+But perhaps Chinatown’s biggest draw is its nightlife, which is when the area really explodes into life.
 The already packed streets fill up even more with vendors and street food stalls of all kinds and you could easily fill night after night just wandering through the crowds sampling food and browsing through the stalls.

 If like me you like a bit of electro swing and have fantasies of 1920s Shanghai, the awesome bar and restaurant at the Shanghai Mansion hotel has live jazz and swing acts most nights and is a perfect respite from the crowded streets.
 The food is very pricey here and the drinks aren’t far behind, but it is worth getting dressed up just for one night for the ambiance.